danhahn17/c1023-code-solutions/javascript-closures/javascript-closures-quiz-notes.md

   closures

-- What values does a closure contain? function reference - encloses the current variable scope into it
+- What values does a closure contain? captures values on the outer scope

 - When is a closure created?
-  when a function is created
+  when a function is created - when a function is referenced

 - How can you tell if a function will be created with a closure?